mobfarm/FastPdfKit/README.md

 This repository contains the FastPdfKit library with a sample project.
 This library allows you to add some of the features of the [FastPdf application](http://fastpdf.eu) to your own app, allowing it to support pdf documents.
 For more information, see [the FastPdfKit website](http://fastpdfkit.com).

+### Update: 1.0.11 (Jul 18th, 2011)
+* Fixed a bug where disabling the shadow, the page resulted with a transparent backing
+* Fixed a rare occurrence of a crash while searching due to array boundaries miscalculation

 ### Update: 1.0.10 (Jul 15th, 2011)
 * Added a sample application (FastPdfKit Resizing Sample) to illustrate how to handle the situation where the MFDocumentViewController's view is added as a subview of another view.
 The MFDocumentViewController has not been created to used that way, but there's a simple workaround to getting things work in most cases.